Term vs. Whole Life Insurance

 "My employer's group plan is enough."

-Employer coverage usually only provides one to two times your salary.
+Employer coverage usually only provides 1–2 times your salary.
 That may not be enough, and you lose it if you change jobs.

 "Whole life is always a bad deal."